kevindimayuga/code-refactor-kd/README.md

 # Code Refactor

-This repo is for module one's challenge assignment.
+M1 - This repo is an a Code Refactor project in which codebase is improved for long-term sustainability.

 ## Description